Gromov-Witten Gauge Theory I: The Stack of Gieseker Bundles

 Over smooth curves $(\Sigma,\sigma_1)$, the fibers of $f$ are copies of the Jacobian $\Jac(\Sigma)$ of $\Sigma$.
-The Jacobian of $\Sigma$ is a copy of $\Sigma$, so over $\mc{M}_{1,1}$, the stack $A$ is simply a copy of the universal curve $\Sigma_{1,1}$.
+The Jacobian of $\Sigma$ is a copy of $\Sigma$, so over $\mc{M}_{1,1}$, the stack $\mc{J}$ is simply a copy of the universal curve $\Sigma_{1,1}$.
 In fact, this is also true over the boundary divisor of $\Mbar_{1,1}$.
 We saw in Example \ref{GBon11} that the space of Gieseker bundles (with a trivialization $t$ to eliminate the global rescaling automorphisms) is obtained by gluing a copy of the point $\pt$ to a copy of $\Cs$.
-This gluing identifies the $\pt$ with both $0$ and $\infty$, so the resulting curve is a copy of $(\Sigma,\sigma_1)$. \end{ex}
+This gluing identifies the $\pt$ with both $0$ and $\infty$, so the resulting curve is a rational curve with a self-node.